bayupw/terraform-aviatrix-edge-on-equinix/README.md

 # Terraform Aviatrix Edge on Equinix

-Terraform module for creating Aviatrix Edge Gateway on Aviatrix Controller and deploying Aviatrix Edge on Equinix.

 To run this project, you will need to set the following environment variables or configure it under the provider block.
 - EQUINIX_API_CLIENTID
 - EQUINIX_API_CLIENTSECRET